 Manhattan voters approved a sales tax increase in November 2016 that will provide additional funding for street repairs and Safe Routes to School projects.

-The measure will increase sales tax from 8.75% to 8.95% starting April 1, 2017.
+The measure increased the City's sales tax from 8.75% to 8.95% on April 1, 2017.
 It will sunset after 10 years.
-The tax increase is expected to generate $2 million annually, with $1.9 million dedicated for existing street repairs and the remaining $100,000 going to Safe Routes projects.
+The special tax is expected to generate $2 million annually, with $1.9 million dedicated for existing street repairs and the remaining $100,000 going to Safe Routes projects.

 The city anticipates seeing the first revenues from the tax increase in June 2017.
-Projects will begin to be scheduled in 2018 using these funds.
+Projects will begin to be programmed using those funds in late 2017.

 Approximately 5% of revenues collected go to the Safe Routes to School program.
 In 2015, the City accepted a phase I study on potential bicycle and pedestrian improvements near Manhattan's eight elementary schools.
 The plan details sidewalk, crosswalk and other improvements to make walking and biking to school safer for students.
 The second phase of the plan requires funding for implementation.